Direct dependencies between neurons explain activity: Code Availability

 We therefore have

-This tells us that the conditional probability of one Ising variable in response to the rest of the system takes the precisely the same form as the minimal computation in Eq.~(\ref{eq_P2}).
-Thus, given the direct dependencies $P(x_i|x_j)$ for all $j\neq i$, our minimal model is guaranteed to recover to the correct bias $b_i$ and weights $W_{ij}$.
+This tells us that the conditional probability of one Ising variable in response to the rest of the system takes precisely the same form as the model in Eq.~(\ref{eq_P}).
+Thus, given the direct dependencies $P(x_i|x_j)$ for all $j\neq i$, the maximum entropy model is guaranteed to recover to the correct bias $b_i$ and weights $W_{ij}$.
 This approach provides an efficient method for inference in high-dimensional Ising models.\cite{Ravikumar-01}